GoInterject/GoInterject.github.io/wDeveloper/SetupjDataPortal.md

 ### Overriding a Connection

 With the **ConnectionOverride** parameter, a jDataPortal function can use a different Interject [Data Connection](/wPortal/Data-Connections.html) when accessing the Data Portal.
 Making the same Data Portal for different connections is redundant.
-This parameter makes it possible to feature one Data Portal with many different possible connections and thus accommodate your unique reporting needs.
+This parameter makes it possible to host one Data Portal with many different possible connections and thus accommodate your unique reporting needs.

 To use, simply enter the name of the connection from the Portal site that you want to use: